mastercomfig/mastercomfig/docs/tf2/cvarlist_linux.md

 sv_voicecodec                            : 0        :                  : Specifies which voice codec to use.
 Valid options are: vaudio_speex - Legacy Speex codec (lowest quality) vaudio_celt - Newer CELT codec (22kHz, 22kbps) vaudio_celt_high - Newer CELT codec, higher bitrate (44kHz, 44kbps) steam - Use Steam voice API
 sv_voiceenable                           : 1        : , "a", "nf"      :
 sv_vote_allow_spectators                 : 0        : , "sv"           : Allow spectators to vote?
+sv_vote_bots_allowed                     : 0        : , "sv"           : Allow bots to vote or not.
 sv_vote_creation_timer                   : 150      : , "sv"           : How long before a player can attempt to call another vote (in seconds). sv_vote_failure_timer                    : 300      : , "sv"           : A vote that fails cannot be re-submitted for this long
 sv_vote_failure_timer_mvm                : 120      : , "sv"           : A vote that fails in MvM cannot be re-submitted for this long